-Recovery of water quality to background SSC on cessation of dredging is expected to be rapid (Figure 5-4) and although dredging has been modelled as continuous, it will be punctuated by short periods of down time (for crew changes, maintenance, dredge vessel repositioning and cutter head repositioning etc.) that will aid in plume recovery as can be seen in Figure 5-3 which shows the predicted dredge plume 30 minutes after dredging stops.
+Recovery of water quality to background SSC on cessation of dredging is expected to be rapid (Figure 5-3) and although dredging has been modelled as continuous for ten hours per day, it will likely be punctuated by short periods of down time (for crew changes, maintenance, dredge vessel repositioning and cutter head repositioning etc.) Modelling showed the predicted dredge plume 30 minutes after dredging stops quickly dissipated to below 1 mg/L above background concentrations if a CSD were in use, and to less than 2 mg/L above background concentrations if a BHD were in use, both of which are well below levels that could potentially lead to environmental impact.

-Suspended sediments may potentially impact a small area of benthic habitat up to the limits of the Zone of Influence included in Table 5-1 and shown in Figure 5-6 and Figure 5-7.
+Suspended sediments may potentially impact a small area of benthic habitat up to the limits of the Zone of Influence included in Table 5-1 and shown in Figure 5-5 and Figure 5-6.
 Benthic habitat modelling undertaken by DLRM (DLRM, 2015), as presented in Section 4.3.1, suggests that this area is typically bare soft sediment seabed to the north of East Arm wharf with potential small areas of filter feeder and coral present on the south side of the wharf.
 The bare silt sediment habitats would typically be expected to support benthic invertebrates living on and in the surface sediments.
 The suspended sediments could impact upon these organisms through clogging of feeding or respiratory structures, though any impacted areas would be expected to be recolonised by similar fauna once dredging has ceased.

-Impacts are predicted to be of a temporary nature and it is expected that there will be no longterm modification of the benthic habitats as described for the Zones of Moderate Impact and Influence provided in section 5.5.
+Impacts are predicted to be of a temporary nature and it is expected that there will be no long-term modification of the benthic habitats as described for the Zones of Moderate Impact and Influence provided in section 5.5.